-“Lambda is what you would consider a Specialist nowadays,” Francis explained.
+“Lambda is what you would consider a Diverger nowadays,” Francis explained.
 “I’m aware that living conjuring is not only outlawed but viewed as impossible in this era.”
 He stared up at the ceiling.
 “Don’t you find it ludicrous that your laws condemn conducting that prolong life yet allow conducting that shortens it?
 Though, of course, in a philosophical sense perhaps this wouldn’t be considered creating something that is truly ‘living’.
 Besides, this too is…”

 Francis was talking nonsense again but at least he was talking.

 The white vitae dimmed, solidifying into a full-on, flesh-and-blood hand.
 It looked funky, but it was a hand.

 Carl let out a sigh of relief and snorted.
 “Hell, with all the Divergers you’ve got on board, we could make it big with the business.”